-All of YouTube's movies and TV shows are available in standard definition (SD), while select titles are available in high definition (HD) or 4K Ultra High Definition (UHD).
-We offer HD and UHD playback in accordance with our Studio licensing agreements, which figure out if HD or UHD playback is available on a given device.
+All of YouTube's movies and TV shows are available in standard definition (SD).
+We offer some titles in high definition (HD) or 4K Ultra High Definition (UHD).
+Our Studio licensing agreements say whether HD or UHD playback is available on a device.
 We're working hard to expand our offering of HD and UHD titles across your favorite devices.

 What is HD?

 HD (or High Definition) refers to higher quality video than SD (or Standard Definition).
-On YouTube, HD indicates that a video has between 720 and 1080 lines of vertical resolution (shown as 720p or 1080p in the quality settings of the YouTube player) compared to 360 or 480, which are typical for SD.
-This means that the picture will be sharper than SD.
+On HD, the picture will be sharper than on SD.
+On YouTube, HD means a video has 720–1080 lines of vertical resolution (shown as 720p or 1080p in the quality settings of the YouTube player).
+Compare this to 360 or 480, which are typical for SD.

 What is UHD?

 4K UHD (or Ultra High Definition) refers to a higher quality of video than HD.
-On YouTube, UHD indicates that a video has between 2160 and 3840 lines of vertical resolution (compared to 720 or 1080, which are typical for HD).
-This means that the picture will be sharper than HD.
+On UHD, the picture will be sharper than on HD.
+On YouTube, UHD means a video has 2160–3840 lines of vertical resolution (compared to 720 or 1080, which are typical for HD).
 You can see video quality details within the YouTube video player.